-Yes, there are two special forms that you must complete and submit to use your WI GI Bill benefits.
+There are two forms that you must complete and submit to use your WI GI Bill benefits.
 You should submit these forms at the same time.
 Eligible dependents or spouses seeking to use WI GI Bill benefits also must complete these two forms.

 You must submit form WDVA 2030 to the WDVA and form WDVA 2029 to the WTCS college that you want to attend.
 Each form includes instructions on how to complete and where to send the completed forms, along with appropriate documentation, such as a DD214.
-The 2030 and 2029 forms are available from the WDVA under "benefit application forms" at: http://dva.state.wi.us/Pages/newsMedia/WDVAToolKit.aspx.
+The 2030 form is available at: MyWisVets.

-Students with active duty service after September 10, 2001 must apply for and use any available federal Post-9/11 GI Bill benefits before they can use the WI GI Bill.
+Students with active-duty service after September 10, 2001 must apply for and use any available federal Post-9/11 GI Bill benefits before they can use the WI GI Bill.
 There are, however, some specific situations in which you are not required to apply for the federal Post-9/11 GI Bill.
 Please see below for information specific to the federal Post-9/11 GI Bill.